trunten/ubbc-team-profile-generator/README.md

 ## Installation
 - Open your terminal and navigate to the aplication's containing folder
-- Type the following command into your terminal to install application dependancies:
+- Run the following command in your terminal to install application dependancies: <code>npm i</code>
-    - ```npm i```

 ## Usage
 - Install project dependancies using the command detailed in the [installation](#installation) section
-- Run the application by typing <code>node index.js</code> into your terminal
+- Run the following command in your terminal: <code>node index.js</code>
 - Answer the questions presented by typing your response in the terminal
 - Your <code>team.html</code> file will be output to the <code>output</code> sub-folder